viseshrp/workedon/README.md

 ## ⚠️ Limitations

 - Your input is limited by your shell.
-Certain characters like the single quote `'` behave differently.
+Certain characters like the single quote `'` and the hash symbol `#` may be interpreted specially by your shell.
   Put your content within double quotes to get around special characters.

   For example: